bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/external-apis.md

 This is great when you have data coming in from external APIs and you'd just like to inject all of that data into the front matter with a single method call.

 Bear in mind that this doesn't include your `content` variable.
-So you'd still need to set that separately when using the `front_matter` method, for example:
+So you'll still need to set that separately when using the `front_matter` method, for example:

 ```ruby
 get article_url do |data|